bnb-chain/greenfield-storage-provider/docs/workflow/01-get_approval.md

 # Get Approval

-When creating a bucket on the primary SP or storing data to one SP, such as CreateBucket, PutObject, ReplicateObjectData operations, the request originator need send a GetApproval request to ask whether the SP is willing to serve the request.
-The SP can consider whether it is willing to accept approval based on some dimensions, such ad bucket, object and user, eg: SP can reject users with bad reputation, and can reject specific objects or buckets.
+When creating a bucket on the primary SP or storing data to one SP, such as CreateBucket, PutObject, ReplicateObjectData operations, the request originator needs to send a GetApproval request to ask whether the SP is willing to serve the request.
+The SP can decide whether it is willing to accept approval based on some dimensions, such ad bucket, object and user, eg: SP can reject users with bad reputation, and can reject specific objects or buckets.
 The SP acknowledges the request by signing a message for the operation and response to the originator, if the SP does not want to serve(the default policy is to serve, each SP can customize its own strategy),